MrStroma/java-spring-execercises/README.md

 ENG:

-In this repository, you will find various exercises related to JAVA and SPRING.
-Specifically, by attending a backend-focused academy, we started from the basics of the Java language (in various exercises, we will begin with the fundamental constructs) as follows:
+Within this repository, you will find various exercises related to JAVA and SPRING.
+Specifically, attending a backend-focused academy, we started from the basics of the Java language (in several exercises, we will begin with the fundamental constructs) and, specifically:

-Variable and class management, including the concepts of abstraction, inheritance, polymorphism, and encapsulation.
+Variable management, classes, with their related concepts of abstraction, inheritance, polymorphism, and encapsulation.

-Built-in arrays and the difference with collections such as ArrayList, List, LinkedList, etc.
+Built-in arrays and the difference from collections --> ArrayList, List, LinkedList, etc.

-DBMS and MySql, covering the lifecycle of creating a database with related queries for insertion, modification, deletion, and retrieval.
-Testing and explanation of various table JOINs (Left, Right, Outer, Inner).
+DBMS and MySql --> the life cycle of creating a database with related insert, update, delete, and read queries.
+Testing and explanation of various table JOINs (Left, right, outer, inner), practical and applied examples.

-JDBC and interaction with the database, JAVA EE with related servlets.
+JDBC and DB interaction, JAVA EE with related servlets, practical and applied examples here as well.

-Spring Framework, explaining its layers (Spring Core, Spring MVC, Spring Data, etc.) and exercises (which you will find below) integrating Spring JPA and the ORM Hibernate.
+Spring Framework --> explanation of its layers (Spring Core, Spring MVC, Spring Data, etc.) and exercises (which you will find below) integrating Spring JPA and the Hibernate ORM.

+Spring JPA, through JPA, we have learned to persist data in a database directly using Spring.

+ORM HIBERNATE, through it and various examples, we have mapped Java objects into tables/queries and more directly from the ORM.

-Exercises are explained in detail, one by one, which you will find in various folders:
+Exercises explained specifically, one by one, which you will find in various folders:

+Requirements: An IDE and Java installed.

-esVideoGames: JAVA VANILLA: This app allows you to manage various users and video games, providing all the CRUD methods from both sides, allowing you to test the relationships between them.
-This exercise is useful for learning how to handle ArrayLists and how to make them interact with various classes.
+esVideoGiochi: JAVA VANILLA: This app will allow you to manage various users and video games, meaning you will have all the CRUD methods on both sides and can test the relationships between them.
+This exercise is useful for learning how to manage ArrayLists and how to make them interact with various classes.

-esPatisserie: JAVA VANILLA: This app enables you to manage a pastry shop, including customers, workers associated with a manager, and products.
-It is considered an upgrade from the previous exercise, involving more classes and interactions between them.
+esPasticceria: JAVA VANILLA: This app will allow you to manage a pastry shop, meaning you will have customers, workers associated with a manager, and a product.
+It's considered an upgrade of the previous exercise, involving more classes and interactions among them.

-gestioneAuto: JAVA VANILLA: This is an app for managing cars.
-You can manage, interact with, and search for various cars, which you can insert, modify, delete, or search.
+gestioneAuto: JAVA VANILLA: Car management app; you can manage, interact with, and search for various cars by plate or other criteria that you can insert, modify, delete, or search.

-ristorante: JAVA VANILLA: A restaurant management app that allows you to manage tables and reservations.
-In this exercise, there is a better division of elements into packages, and we use interfaces.
+ristorante: JAVA VANILLA: Restaurant management app, where you can manage tables and reservations.
+In this exercise, you will find a better division of elements into packages, and we will use interfaces.

-list: SPRING: This is a "test" app where we can manage various tasks from a controller, so we have CRUD operations that can be tested directly with Postman or API calls.
+list: SPRING: This is a "test" app, where we can manage various tasks from a controller, meaning we have CRUD operations that we can test directly with Postman or API calls.

-provaHibernate: SPRING + HIBERNATE: Here, we are testing using Hibernate and Spring.
+provaHibernate: SPRING + HIBERNATE: Again, testing using Hibernate and Spring.

-libreriaOnlineJPA: SPRING + JPA: This can be considered a final exercise where we can manage books and authors linked through a @manytomany association.
-The work is divided into various packages and classes, including Entities, DTOs, repositories, services, and controllers.
-Each of these is testable, and authors and books are differentiated, each having its controller, service, etc.
+libreriaOnlineJPA: SPRING + JPA: We can define this as a final exercise, where we can manage books and authors linked through a @manytomany association.
+The work is divided into various packages and classes: Entities, DTOs, repositories, services, and controllers.
+Each of these is testable, both authors and books will be differentiated, each having its controller, service, etc.

+Specifically, we start with two DTO classes, Libro and Autore, with their attributes and getters/setters.
+Then, we move on to creating the entities for both, with their attributes and specific annotations - @Column above various fields.
+Since it's a many-to-many association, both will have a field pointing to a third table created by Hibernate.
+We have two repositories to differentiate the classes, extending JPA repository, and we can write methods for potential queries inside them.
+Here too, there are two services that call the repositories through @Autowired, where we handle the business logic, retrieving elements from the tables and arranging them in the DTOs and vice versa.
+Finally, two controllers with their respective endpoints for testing.